-Why does Qscan collect personal information?
+Why does the Qscan Group collect, hold, use and disclose personal information?

 Remaining anonymous or using a pseudonym